 We think it’s down to being able to craft the right messages.
 Within B2B, the focus remains on selling products & services, so as a result, sales and marketing leaders keep telling the same story – the features and benefits of products and services.
 Now it’s time to deliver this across multiple channels, but the messages haven’t changed.
 We’re still talking about features and benefits, but we suddenly think prospects should be buying because we’ve reached them on multiple touchpoints.
 Wrong.

-Time to rethink the messaging
+Time to rethink the messaging in your B2B communications

 Using this simple three-step framework can help step away from the messages and help feed into a content marketing strategy about what you’re going to say, not just where you’ll say it.